824380210/xcat_book/ThinkAgile_CP.md

 # 1 : prepare the VM for as a test server (or L1 Server )
-#### a: install the VM with 8G memory and 40G hdd ,minimal install with default network NAT to connect to the Host Linux
+#### A: install the VM with 8G memory and 40G hdd ,minimal install with default network NAT to connect to the Host Linux
-#### b: update the yum for software update (tftp/dhcp/http/vim/...)
+#### B: update the yum for software update (tftp/dhcp/http/vim/...)
 ```
 vi /etc/yum.repos.d/local.repo
 yum install xinetd -y